KU Editorial Style Guide

 Pennsylvania Dutch — The individuals are of German descent.
 The word Dutch is a corruption of Deutsch, the German word for “German.”

-percent, percentage, percentage points — Use the % sign when paired with a numeral, with no space, in most cases: Average hourly pay rose 3.1% from a year ago; her mortgage rate is 4.75%; about 60% of Americans agreed; he won 56.2% of the vote.
+percent, percentage, percentage points — Use the % sign when paired with a number, with no space, in most cases: Average hourly pay rose 3.1% from a year ago; her mortgage rate is 4.75%; about 60% of Americans agreed; he won 56.2% of the vote.
 Use figures: 1%, 4 percentage points.

 For amounts less than 1%, precede the decimal with a zero: The cost of living rose 0.6%.